vinyldns/vinyldns/modules/docs/src/main/mdoc/api/list-recordset-changes.md

 # List RecordSet Changes

 RecordSet changes (Create, Update, Delete) are not immediately applied to the DNS backend; they are queued up for processing.
 Most changes are applied within a few seconds.
 When you submit a change for processing, the response is a Change model.
-You can use the information in that change model in order to poll for the status of the change until it completes (status = Complete) or fails (status = Failed)
+You can use the information in that change model in order to poll for the status of the change until it completes (status = Complete) or fails (status = Failed).
 <br><br>
 Retrieves a list of RecordSet changes in a zone.
 All RecordSet changes are stored, including those coming from zone syncs.
-RecordSet changes come in max page sizes of 100 changes, paging must be done independently using startFrom and nextId parameters
+RecordSet changes come in max page sizes of 100 changes, paging must be done independently using startFrom and nextId parameters.

 #### HTTP REQUEST